jrrrsmith/philwhalenphotos/README.md

 # philwhalenphotos
 A portfolio website for the photography work of Phil Whalen

-This site was built by Jeremy Smith, with the help of the following open source plugins and frameworks:
+This site was built by Jeremy Smith, with the help of the following open source technologies, plugins, and frameworks:

 Bourbon.io/ Neat/ Refills - http://bourbon.io/